nibanks/quic-disable-encryption/draft-banks-quic-disable-encryption.md

     org: Microsoft Corporation
     email: nibanks@microsoft.com

-normative:

-  QUIC-TRANSPORT:
-    title: "QUIC: A UDP-Based Multiplexed and Secure Transport"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-transport
-    author:
-      -
-        ins: J. Iyengar
-        name: Jana Iyengar
-        org: Fastly
-        role: editor
-      -
-        ins: M. Thomson
-        name: Martin Thomson
-        org: Mozilla
-        role: editor

-  QUIC-TLS:
-    title: "Using Transport Layer Security (TLS) to Secure QUIC"
-    date: {DATE}
-    seriesinfo:
-      Internet-Draft: draft-ietf-quic-tls-latest
-    author:
-      -
-        ins: M. Thomson
-        name: Martin Thomson
-        org: Mozilla
-        role: editor
-      -
-        ins: S. Turner
-        name: Sean Turner
-        org: sn3rd
-        role: editor

 --- abstract

-This document describes a method for negotiating the disablement of encryption on 1-RTT packets, allowing for reduced CPU load and improved performance.
+The disable_1rtt_encryption transport parameter can be used to negotiate the disablement of encryption on 1-RTT packets, allowing for reduced CPU load and improved performance.
 This extension is only meant to be used in environments where both endpoints completely trust the path between themselves; not, for instance, on the open internet.

 --- middle

 # Introduction

-By default all QUIC connections are authenticated and secured, via a TLS handshake.
+By default QUIC Transport Protocol {{!I-D.ietf-quic-transport}} provides secured (authenticated and encrypted) connections via a TLS handshake.
 The handshake allows for the endpoints to be authenticated by a certificate and then securely generates shared secrets to encrypt the QUIC packet traffic.
 Post-handshake, this packet encryption can occupy a considerable percentage of CPU usage, depending on the scenario.
 Additionally, there are scenarios where the protections given by this encryption are either unnecessary or unwanted.
 For these scenarios, this document defines an extension to the QUIC protocol to allow for mutually participating endpoints to negotiate the disablement of encryption for the 1-RTT packets sent after the handshake.

-# Conventions and Definitions
+## Terms and Definitions

-{::boilerplate bcp14}

-This document uses terms and notational conventions from {{QUIC}}.
+The keywords "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
+when, and only when, they appear in all capitals, as shown here.

-# Applicable Scenarios for Use
+## Applicable Scenarios for Use

 QUIC connections are generally meant to always be encrypted, to prevent unauthenticated middleboxes from reading or modifying the QUIC packets.
 This is